patil215/patil215.github.io/_posts/2020-02-04-Effort-Enjoyment-Dissonance.md

 ---
 layout: post
-title: "Effort-Enjoyment Dissonance"
+title: "Enjoyment Dissonance"
 image: yard.jpg
-excerpt: ""
+excerpt: "Thoughts on how one's labor can erode their ability to enjoy the fruits of it."
 thanks:
 ---